Serengeti, Falls & Cape Town Overland: Sunsets & Safaris - Kenya

-Rise early to the sounds of nature around you and choose to pre-book the optional morning safari through Chobe NP before travelling south with your group to Gweta.
+Rise early to the sounds of nature around you and travel south with your group to Gweta.
 “I bless the rains down in Africaaaaa” ahh we can just hear it now... (and it has never sounded so good!) because surely someone is bound to play this song as you drive through the verdant lands between Kasane and Gweta.
 Turns out Toto knew what they were talking about because the rains in Africa are no joke.
 Rain brings life to the pans awakening the dormant fish and aquatic shrimps from the mud.
 The surrounding grasslands also teem with life and are home to many antelope, which attract a wide variety of predators.
 Keep your eyes focused as the world passes you by and then reward yourself with a group toast as you camp under the stars shining through the branches of ancient baobab trees.

 Day 24 Gweta/Maun

 Wake up to the image of the sun rising behind huge baobab trees and watch as the light turns the landscape varying shades of pinks, oranges, and reds.
 You can’t help but feel completely isolated from the rest of the world in the middle of nowhere... savour that moment.
-After rubbing the sleep from your eyes you have two options; enjoy a leisurely morning exploring your surroundings on the ground or take to the air and book a scenic flight over the Okavango Delta for a bird’s-eye view of the fertile lands at your feet.
+Then it’s time to hit the road to Maun where the adventures continue!
+Set up camp, unwind with your friends or opt to take to the air and book a scenic flight over the Okavango Delta for a bird’s-eye view of the fertile lands at your feet.
 Search for wildlife as you soar through the sky and feel the rush of excitement in your veins.
-Then it’s time to hit the road to Maun where the adventures continue!
-Set up camp, unwind with your friends, and as the night settles around search for shooting stars above from the comfort of your sleeping bag.

 Day 25 Maun/Okavango Delta

 Today is going to be busy, but fun!
-Wake to the sound and smell of the bush around you and then dive right into some nature with a wildlife walk.
+Travel to the Delta then dive right into some nature with a wildlife walk.
 The cool thing about being on foot is that you will get to learn about tracking the animals and gain insight into their movement patterns and behaviour more than if you were just in a vehicle.
-From there the group will begin an exciting excursion deep into the Okavango delta in a traditional mokoro (dugout canoe) to do some birdwatching on the way to our basic bush camp for the evening.
-Set up camp, sing with the locals, and simply unwind with a sundowner around the campfire.
+Explore the Okavango delta in a traditional mokoro (dugout canoe) to do some birdwatching on the way to our basic bush camp for the evening.
+Set up camp, and simply unwind with a sundowner around the campfire.
 Cheers!

 Day 26 Maun/D'kar